-In general, all utility trench backfill should be compacted to at least 90 percent of the ASTM D-1557 maximum dry density.
-Compacted trench backfill should conform to the requirements of the local grading code, and more restrictive requirements may be indicated by the city of Torrance.
-All utility trench backfills should be witnessed by the geotechnical engineer.
+In general, utility trench backfill should be compacted to at least 90 percent of the ASTM D-1557 maximum dry density.
+As an alternative, a clean sand (minimum Sand Equivalent of 30) may be placed within trenches and compacted in place (jetting or flooding is not recommended).
+Compacted trench backfill should conform to the requirements of the local grading code, and more restrictive requirements may be indicated by the City of Perris.
+Utility trench backfills should be witnessed by the geotechnical engineer.
 The trench backfill soils should be compaction tested where possible; probed and visually evaluated elsewhere.